 However, for the purpose of reporting the results of the clinical trial, as a volunteer you are identified using only a clinical trial identification number, your initials, and sometimes your gender and age.

-Q-Pharm undertakes to hold all your personal information in confidence.
+go to link Q-Pharm undertakes to hold all your personal information in confidence.

 Phase 1 and 2 clinical trials require healthy adult volunteers, however, in some cases patients with specific diseases or disorders may also be recruited.